awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-management-private-console.md

    + If you chose **Create a team by adding workers to a new Amazon Cognito user group**, select the workers to add to the team\.
    + If you chose **Create a team by importing existing Amazon Cognito user groups**, choose the user groups that are part of the new team\.

 1. If you select an **SNS topic**, all workers added to the team are subscribed to the Amazon SNS topic and notified when new work items are available to the team\.
-Select from a list of your existing Ground Truth or Amazon Augmented AI related Amazon SNS topics or select **Create new topic** to open a topic\-creation dialog\.
+Select from a list of your existing Ground Truth related Amazon SNS topics or select **Create new topic** to open a topic\-creation dialog\.

+   Amazon SNS notifications are supported by Ground Truth and are not supported by Augmented AI\.
+If you subscribe workers to receive SNS notifications, they will only receive notifications about Ground Truth labeling jobs\.
+They will not receive notifications about Augmented AI tasks\.

-Workers in a workteam subscribed to a topic receive notifications when a new job for that team becomes available and when one is about to expire\.
+Workers in a workteam subscribed to a topic receive notifications when a new Ground Truth labeling job for that team becomes available and when one is about to expire\.

  Read [Create and manage Amazon SNS topics for your work teams](sms-workforce-management-private-sns.md) for more information about using Amazon SNS topic\.